 - SiteGround servers are high performance & serve content faster.
 They have the SuperCache.
 By using SuperCache, you don’t need any other cache plugin like W3 total cache or WP fastest cache plugin.
 You can disable all those plugins and just host your site with SiteGround and use their SG Optimizer plugin which closely works with their servers – leading to reduce the load time of your blog.

-- I did a lot of experiments and finally, I enabled Google PageSpeed – now BlashO is loading at around 1 second.
+- I did a lot of experiments and finally, I enabled Google PageSpeed – now BlashO is loading at around 1 second (update: Now i have disabled PageSpeed and still BlashO loads at around 1 second).

 - You can read the entire review here and Tom’s review was also helpful to me.